TABLE OF CONTENTS

 At first, customizing the property seems like an easy choice.
 But to know if it’s the right choice for your organization, let's first go back to the basics and explore the stages that already exist in HubSpot.

-Subscriber - Contacts who’ve signed up for your blog or newsletter, but haven’t indicated any real interest in your brand, products, or services yet.
+These are contacts who’ve signed up for your blog or newsletter but haven’t indicated any real interest in your brand, products, or services yet.

-Lead - Contacts who’ve shown some initial interest, but are still early in the awareness stage.
+Leads are contacts who’ve shown some initial interest but are still early in the awareness stage.
 This can include lead form submissions, a sync from Salesforce, or preliminary conversations via email or in person.

-1. Contacts who’ve already been qualified by the marketing team and are being worked by sales to be further qualified, or
+- Contacts who’ve already been qualified by the marketing team and are being worked by sales to be further qualified

-2. Contacts who’ve begun engaging more with your content and shown stronger interest, and are actively being qualified by the marketing team before becoming a sales qualified lead.
+- Contacts who’ve begun engaging more with your content, have shown stronger interest, and are actively being qualified by the marketing team before becoming a sales-qualified lead.
 In this case, this stage would function more as “marketing qualifying” rather than “marketing qualified.”

 This stage is often underutilized or skipped altogether, especially when there isn’t a clearly defined handoff between marketing and sales, or if there's misalignment between the two teams.
 At this point, however, the prospect is typically defined as being in the consideration stage of their buyer’s journey.

-Other - Contacts who don’t fit into any of the other stages.
-These can include job applicants, vendors, employees, or even competitors.
+This label is meant for contacts who don’t fit into any of the other stages, including job applicants, vendors, employees, or even competitors.

 Therefore, the most important thing to remember is that these stages are only supposed to represent forward progress in the buyer’s journey.
 It can be tempting to manually update a contact’s lifecycle stage when a lead cools off, for example, but that’s where lead statuses can help.

-Now that we’ve got the basics down, we can explore what’s different about lifecycle stages with this rollout.
+Now that we’ve got the basics down, we can explore the considerations when adding, removing, renaming, or rearranging your lifecycle stages in HubSpot.

-HubSpot beta users can now add, remove, rename, or rearrange their lifecycle stages.
-If your team doesn’t use the MQL stage, you can remove it.
+No matter what your buyer’s journey actually looks like, your HubSpot lifecycle stages can be set to match.
+For example, if your team doesn’t use the MQL stage, you can remove it.
 If you have a more involved sales process, you can add new, personalized stages.
-No matter what your buyer’s journey actually looks like, the lifecycle stages can now be set to match.

 As with nearly any other property, you can update your lifecycle stages manually.
 In your Settings menu, navigate to the Data Management section, then Objects, and finally to Contacts.
-There you’ll see a new tab for Lifecycle Stages (pictured here):
+There, you’ll see a tab for Lifecycle Stages (pictured here):

 After you scroll, you’ll be able to modify your lifecycle stages as you see fit, as well as set some basic automation.